Afshin Ellian

 Afshin Ellian (born 27 February 1966 in Tehran, Iran) is an Iranian-born Dutch professor of law, philosopher, poet, and critic of political Islam.
 He is an expert in international public law and philosophy of law.

-Biography

-In 1989, Ellian came to the Netherlands as a political refugee.

-Having experienced first-hand the Islamic theocratic government of Iran, he writes often about how such issues are affecting the world in general and the Netherlands in particular.
-Due to threats on his life tied to such criticism, he is currently heavily guarded.
+On 16 March 2026, Reza Pahlavi appointed Ellian as a member of the Transitional Justice Regulations Drafting Committee of Pahlavi's proposed post-Islamic-Republic transitional government of Iran.

+Youth

 Ellian grew up in Iran.
 As a youngster, he learned the profession of journalism with one of the most prominent journalists of Iran.
 He was a freelance journalist for Iranian political magazines aimed at youth.
 During the Iranian Revolution 1978-1979 he became, like many youngsters of his age, a supporter of the Fedayan-e Khalq-e Iran.
-After the revolution, however, there came a split in this party.
-Many followers become adherents of either the majority branch of this party or supporters of the Tudeh Party of Iran.
-Ellian became both a member of the Tudeh Party of Iran and active with the Youth Organization of Tudeh Party of Iran.
-It is worth noting that the Islamic regime prohibited and suppressed all political parties and activities which were not aligned with it after the Revolution.
-This meant that also Ellian was in danger of being arrested which, hence, led him to go underground and finally to escape the country.
-He decided to escape to Pakistan.